-One particular fairy might adopt a stretch of river and make it her own.
+One particular faerie might adopt a stretch of river and make it her own.
 In doing so she becomes its guardian and devotes her life to providing unending support.

-Today as the shadows lengthen and dusk descends, a fairy sits on a rock and hums a song to the river.
+Today as the shadows lengthen and dusk descends, a faerie sits on a rock and hums a song to the river.

 Guided by an intelligence that oversees the entire land, her magic arises with little effort.
 She is a willing conduit and the life force flows easily through her.
 As her hands begin to glow with tingling warmth, the nurturing magic floats out over the water.